How to claim your imported goods:

 The above list DOES NOT cover all the restricted items.
 Please be sure to consult Customs before you import the goods.

-For the whole list, please see the Consolidated List of Commodities Subject to Import Restriction and Commodities Assisted by Customs for Import Examination, issued by the Bureau of Foreign Trade, Ministry of Economic Affairs.(What do the codes of import regulations stand for)
+For the whole list, please see consult the Bureau of Foreign Trade, Ministry of Economic Affairs.(What do the codes of import regulations stand for)

 1. Declarant: The duty-payer (recipient or B/L holder) or authorized customs broker shall file the import declaration to Customs.